 04/02473/S36 - Section 36 application for a wind farm at Berry Burn, Altyre Estate, Forres, Moray.
 29 turbines at 104m in height.
 Operational since 2014 and producing approximately 66mW.
-This windfarm is located within and in close proximity to the proposed site, with Clash Gour sitting to the north, west and south of the operational Berryburn windfarm.
+This windfarm is located approximately 9km to the west of the proposed site, with the proposed Clash Gour windfarm in the similar vicinity.

 07/02800/S36 - Extension of wind farm at Rothes Wind Farm - consent granted under S.36 of the Electricity Act 1989 by Scottish Ministers for 18 turbines, 125m high to blade tip, 80m rotor diameter (Rothes II).
-Now operational located approximately 6km north east of Clash Gour.
+Now operational located immediately north of the proposed windfarm.
+The proposed storage shed will be located within this windfarm, close to the existing welfare building/substation.

 13/00053/EIA - Erect 12no wind turbines (rotor diameter 71m) at Hill of Glaschyle, Dunphail, Forres, Moray.
 Application allowed at Appeal by Ministers in April 2014 (see 15/01148/APP below).
-Located 2km north west of the proposed windfarm.
+Located 14km west of the proposed windfarm.

 13/00615/EIA - Erection of 4 wind turbines (110m high to blade tip (70m hub height, rotor diameter 80m)) and associated infrastructure at Kellas House, Kellas (consented but not yet constructed, works commenced).
-This is located 8km north east of the Clash Gour
+This is located 4km north of Rothes III.